TMUA Guides

 Written by: Matt Amalfitano-Stroud

-The TMUA is a tough exam as you probably already know.
+The TMUA is a tough exam, as you probably already know.
 With two papers covering two different styles of questions, it can be overwhelming to try and study not just the pure maths but also the techniques to answer each paper.
 It’s too much to do in one go, so we’ve created a guide dedicated to Paper 2 of the exam to help you get through your revision one paper at a time.
 Let’s take a look at the essential info you’ll need to get a great score!

 1/5